-I just wanted to say a huge THANK YOU to everyone who has taken the time to follow my blog and/or leave a comment since it was featured on Discover.
+I just wanted to say a huge THANK YOU to everyone who has taken the time to follow my blog and/or leave a comment since it was featured on WordPress Discover.
 I’ve received many kind words about the featured post, On Anonymous Blogging, and also about other pieces of my writing.
+The positive response has been overwhelming and I’m really humbled by it all!
 Thanks again everyone, I hope you enjoy reading my future posts, and I look forward to checking out your blogs too.

 Hip-hop and low buildings.
 Shifty men in parks, rude taxi drivers and long streets.
 Infinite churches of various denominations.
 Creepy hostel owners and strange shower set-ups.
 Late bus drivers with neutral expressions, and office blocks mixed with expensive restaurants.
 Friendly lawyers and funny Australians.